 The University of Minnesota Medical Center Acute Laboratories performs clinical hematology, chemistry, blood gas, coagulation, urinalysis, transfusion medicine, and blood collection and processing.
 The West Bank Acute Care Laboratory serves a variety of pediatric and adult patients.
 The Acute Care team consists of 100 employees, and the laboratory is staffed 24hours a day, 7 days a week.

 This position is eligible for a sign on bonus for up to $4,000 (prorated based on FTE).

-Working with diverse populations within a healthcare environment, the Laboratory Care Technician plays an important role in providing quality, proficient and professional services in keeping with Fairview Values as they interact with our patients, families and co-workers.
-The LCT performs laboratory specimen collection at various Fairview or outreach locations, as well as, provides for safe and secure specimen handling and point of care testing.
-Responsible for accurately entering orders and collection information into the Laboratory Information System and associated subsystems; monitoring computer logs for incomplete work; scheduling tests/procedures and providing results in LIS/HIS and over the phone, the LCT's attention to detail and accuracy are the foundation for our providing quality laboratory services.
-Working as an individual or team member, the LCT continuously works towards providing quality service improvement and optimum support to the department and team members in achieving Fairview's goals.
+Working with diverse populations within a healthcare environment, the Laboratory Care Technician plays an important role in providing quality, proficient and professional services in keeping with M Health Fairview Values (dignity, integrity, compassion, service, and innovation) as they interact with patients, families, and co-workers.
+The LCT performs laboratory specimen collection from patients of all ages (infant to geriatric) and provides for safe and secure specimen handling.
+Responsible for accurately entering orders and collection information into the Laboratory Information Systems and associated subsystems; monitoring computer logs for incomplete work; scheduling tests/procedures and providing results in LIS/HIS and over the phone, the LCT's attention to detail and accuracy are the foundation for our providing quality laboratory services.
+Working as an individual or team member, the LCT continuously works towards providing quality service improvement and optimum support to the department and team members in achieving M Health Fairview's goals.